 To really boost the impact of your social media campaign, promote it offline and on other online media as well.
 Let customers in-store know about the campaign you’re running.
 Promote it on your website.

 Most website hosting platforms will allow you to add social media widgets or stamps, allowing you to reach an even wider audience and drive more traffic to your social media.

 How do we know if a social media marketing campaign is successful?
 We have the data to prove it.
 Increased likes, shares, follows, and retweets, as well as increased online sales.
 Every social media platform has its own analytics program, or you can install your own.

 Many content planners even have analytics programs.
 However you access the metrics, just make sure you do.
-The insight they give is invaluable, not just for this campaign but for future endeavors as well.
+The insight they give is invaluable, not just for this campaign but for future endeavours as well.